DominicSamoes/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 4, C function that searches a string for any of a set of bytes.
 Task 5, C function that locates a substring.
 Task 6, C function that prints the chessboard.
+Task 7, C function that prints the sum of the two diagonals of a square matrix of integers.